 - Does the vendor have any etiquette advice?

 Once you have your final guest list and seating arrangements figured out, you will want to order "day of" stationery with enough time before the big day.
+Day of stationery, or ceremony and reception cards, include wedding programs, ceremony, menus, table cards, and place cards.
 Unlike invitations which can be addressed to multiple people, most of these items are given to every guest attending the ceremony.

 Here are the most common components:

-- Programs - Given out to each guest before the ceremony begins.
-Lists out the sequences of events at the ceremony, the officiant, and names of people in the wedding party (Maid of Honor, Best Man, Ring Bearer, etc).
+Wedding Programs: Give one out to each guest before the ceremony begins.
+Include the sequences of events at the ceremony, the officiant, and names of people in the wedding party (Maid of Honor, Best Man, Ring Bearer, etc).

-- Menus - This is if you are having a plated dinner reception and should be provided to each guest with all the food item options.
+Wedding Menus: When hosting a plated dinner reception, menus should be provided to each guest with all the food item options.